Balve: Performing arts

 The Männerchor 1860 Balve is the largest choir in Balve.
 Other choirs include the Männerchor Garbeck and MC Cäcilia Volkringhausen.
 The town's bands include Musikverein Balve and Musikverein Garbeck.

-Until 2005, the organization Festpiele Balver Höhle and the town of Balve have jointly hosted a jazz festival.
+Until 2005, the organization Festspiele Balver Höhle and the town of Balve have jointly hosted a jazz festival.
 Acts at the festival have included performances by Jan Garbarek and by Piirpauke.

 Festivals

 The Festspiele Balver Höhle is mainly held at the Balver Höhle, a cave in Balve.
 The festival is a major focus of the culture in and around the town, featuring music and theatre performances.
+Notable is the Irish Folk & Celtic Music.
 The only marksmen's festival, Schützenfest, is also held in this cave, and is organized by Schützenbruderschaft St. Sebastian.

 A large bonfire on Easter Sunday is another tradition in Balve, organized by the Kolpingsfamilie Balve.
-On May 1 each year the fire brigade of Balve is invited to the Feuerwehrfest, and for 20 years a christmas market has organized by Balver Fachhandel that features a live nativity scene.
+On May 1 each year the fire brigade of Balve is invited to the Feuerwehrfest, and for 20 years a christmas market has organized by Balver Fachhandel.

+Politics

+The current mayor of Balve is Hubertus Mühling of the CDU, who has been serving as mayor of Balve since 2004.
+In the 2025 local elections he was reelected with 67,4 % of votes.

+City council

+After the 2025 local elections, the Balve city council is composed as follows: